-If good practice principles are strictly adhered to the requirement for a mitigation licence can be avoided prior to management work.
+If good practice principles are strictly adhered to the requirement for a mitigation licence can be avoided.
 If in doubt, contact an ecologist for advice.
-See Appendix 11 which gives a checklist for when a licence may be required when carrying out woodland operations.
+See Appendix 11 which gives a checklist for when a licence may be required when carrying out woodland management.